aegorfk/TensorFlow.js-for-any-model/README.md

 er_rcnn_resnet50_coco/model.ckpt-3572 \
     --output_directory training_faster_rcnn_resnet50_coco
 ```
-This allows model to be used for out of the box inference as a frozen graph proto with weights baked into the graph as constants (frozen_inference_graph.pb).
+This allows the model to be used for out of the box inference as a frozen graph proto with weights baked into the graph as constants (frozen_inference_graph.pb).

-When prepairing to run the model, it is usefull to understand, which outputs of the model are you going to show in a browser session.
-To identify what exactly the model returns, please use `saved_model_cli` utility (instructions [here](https://www.tensorflow.org/guide/saved_model)).
+When preparing to run the model, it is useful to understand, which outputs of the model are you going to show in a browser session.
+To identify what exactly the model returns, please use a `saved_model_cli` utility (instructions [here](https://www.tensorflow.org/guide/saved_model)).
 You must see something like:

 ```
 MetaGraphDef with tag-set: 'serve' contains the following SignatureDefs: